yandex-cloud/docs/en/tracker/glossary.md

 ## E {#rus-ee}

 Epic
-:   In [Agile methodologies](#agile), an epic is a larger feature or requirement that can't be implemented within a single [sprint](#sprint-definition). {{ tracker-name }} includes the Epic issue type that can be used to [group any issues](user/links.md) based on a shared theme.
+:  In [Agile methodologies](#agile), an epic is a larger feature or requirement that cannot be implemented within a single [sprint](#sprint-definition). {{ tracker-name }} includes the Epic issue type that can be used to [group any issues](user/links.md) based on a shared theme.

 ## Q {#rus-ya}

 Query language
-:   Query language is a text-based format for entering conditions used for searching issues.
-[Learn more about query language.](user/query-filter.md)
+:  Text-based format for entering conditions used for searching issues.
+You can learn more about our query language [here](user/query-filter.md).

 ## A {#en-a}